 Ceramic vase

+A wabi-sabi vase encourages mindfulness of the nature around us.
 Instead of purchasing large bouquets, you can bring a single twig, wildflower, or dried leaf from a walk and make it a focal point for contemplation.
-It’s a beautiful, minimalist interior design accessory that brings a touch of nature and peace into your home
+It’s a beautiful, minimalist interior design accessory that brings a touch of nature and peace into your home.

-- It works well for both bouquets and single stems
+- Works well for both bouquets and single stems

-- Beautiful vase that can be used as a decorative piece
+- Beautiful, simple vase that can be used as a stand-alone decorative piece

-- Crafted with a handmade, this rustic white ceramic
+- Crafted with a handmade, rustic white ceramic

 Handmade Paper Notebook with a Raw Cover